 When stress overcomes your life, you are well overdue for some self-care to bring yourself back to living your best life.
 So what’s the best way to step off the spinning hamster wheel?

-Here is our list of five ways travel can help alleviate the harmful effects of stress, one of the best reasons to travel.
+Here is our list of five ways a vacation can help alleviate the harmful effects of stress, one of the best reasons to travel.

 While some may think that travel planning is stressful, having a vacation imprinted on your calendar can reduce the stress from your every day.
 You have something new and exciting to look forward to!